Are you interested in understanding how search engine results pages work?

 - The URL of the page

-But Google sometimes adds other elements to the mix, such as:
+But Google sometimes adds other elements to the mix.

 - Sitelinks